| Weapons of Our War - Part IV

 Hi Again,

 All too often we have faith without works.
-I truly believe that faith
+I truly believe that

 without works is dead short of God's miraculous intervention.
-Since most

-of us know already that fasting is scriptural and for us today, I thought
+of us know already that fasting is scriptural and for us today, I

 maybe some how to help might be in order Thus, this bonus teaching.
-I

-received this letter through email through a dear friend of mine, Roberta
+received this letter through email through a dear friend of mine,

 Schultz whom I have now known for about 15 years.
-It lends some very
+It lends some

-good and very practical teaching that can be helpful for those of us that
+good and very practical teaching that can be helpful for those of us

 have trouble with fasting.